 It is a little hard to see from this picture, but after sanding the paint looks dull.
 To restore the finish, we use rubbing compound.
 Rubbing compound, sometimes called scratch remover, is used to remove scratches and swirl marks in the clear coat.
 You can rub it by hand or use a buffing machine.

 I you are using a machine, set it at 1,800 rpm.
 Keep moving the buffer to avoid paint burns.
-Wipe residue with microfiber cloth and check to see if sand scratches are still there.
-If they are, re-apply rubbing compound.
-I might take your a few rounds to restore the shine.
+Wipe residue with a microfiber cloth and check to see if sand scratches are still there.
+If they are, re-apply the rubbing compound.
+I might take you a few rounds to restore the shine.

 Step: Applying Polishing Compound

-Polishing compound will give your car a showroom shine.
-Apply few drops to the applicator pad.
+The polishing compound will give your car a showroom shine.
+Apply a few drops to the applicator pad.
 Rub the surface until it is shiny.
 It can be done by hand or by polisher.
-If you are using a machine, set it for 1,000 rpm.
+If you are using a machine, set it to 1,000 rpm.

 Step: Apply Wax